IHE/RAD.IRA/input/pagecontent/volume-1.md

 Additional profile requirements for specific events are defined in the corresponding transactions.

-##### 1:XX.1.1.7.2 Event Producing Requirements

-When a Hub has successfully processed a Close Report Context [RAD-X4] request, the Hub will establish a new current context.
-The Hub will select one of the existing open contexts in the session to be the new current context, typically the most recently opened context (i.e., resume a previous open context).
-If no open context exist, then current context will be empty.

-When the Hub establishes a new current context, the Hub shall be capable of distributing a corresponding `DiagnosticReport-open` context event as if it had received Open Report Context [RAD-X3] requests.

-If the current context has associated contents, the Hub shall be capable of distributing corresponding `DiagnosticReport-update` and/or `DiagnosticReport-select` context events as if it had received Update Report Content [RAD-X5] and/or Select Report Content [RAD-X6] requests.

-> Note: These requirements are limited to processing reporting events in reporting sessions as defined in this profile.
-These requirements are not required for other events that the Hub received and processed.

 ## 1:XX.2 IRA Actor Options

 Options that may be selected for each actor in this implementation guide, are listed in Table 1:XX.2-1 below.
 Dependencies between options, when applicable, are specified in notes.